Sanjana-Nambiar/controlNet_Analysis/README.md

 ## Dataset Preparation
 1. **Dataset Structure:**
-   - Place your original horse dataset in the directory `/content/drive/MyDrive/input_horses`.
+   - Place your original horse dataset in the directory `input_horses`.

 2. **Canny Image Generation:**
    - The script converts the horse dataset to Canny images for analysis.